visgl/deck.gl/_posts/2017-07-23-introducing-lumagl-v4.md

-## WebGL2 API hightlights
+## WebGL2 API highlights

 * WebGL2 constants added to `GL` export

 * Textures
-    * Can now created from `WebGLBuffers` in addition to typed arrays
+    * Can now create from `WebGLBuffers` in addition to typed arrays
     * Tons of new texture formats
     * Compressed textures from